 Another Focus awards possibility is the “Downton Abbey” (September 20) movie’s biggest star, Oscar-winner Maggie Smith (“The Prime of Miss Jean Brodie,” “California Suite”), who scored a nomination in an upstairs role in another Julian Fellowes-scripted movie, Robert Altman’s “Gosford Park.”

-Also heading for fall festivals — if not later — is Martin Scorsese’s sprawling gangster saga “The Irishman,” whose male Oscar veterans will be competing for Actor and Supporting Actor slots; “The Piano” nominee Anna Paquin pops out as a possible female supporting contender.
+Heading for opening night of the New York Film Festival is Martin Scorsese’s sprawling gangster saga “The Irishman,” whose male Oscar veterans will be competing for Actor and Supporting Actor slots; “The Piano” winner Anna Paquin pops out as a possible female supporting contender.

 Wilson Webb/© 2019 CTMG, Inc.

 Universal is pushing hard for “Les Miserables” director Tom Hooper’s latest VFX-packed musical extravaganza, “Cats” (December 20).
 Seven-time Oscar nominee Judi Dench (who won the Oscar for “Shakespeare in Love”) as Old Deuteronomy is a likely supporting gem.

 Who will emerge from the starry ensemble of “Lady Bird” auteur Greta Gerwig’s latest adaptation of Louisa May Alcott’s classic “Little Women” (December 25, Sony)?
 Sight unseen, let’s assume Meryl Streep as Aunt March.
 But Laura Dern as Marmee could sneak in too, if not Florence Pugh, Emma Watson, or Eliza Scanlen.

 As always, contenders are listed in alphabetical order; no film will be deemed a frontrunner unless I have seen it.